florianleroux78/pascal_assesment_QEPITA2024/README.md

     - The radius of interference for each node.

 2. **Build the Graph**
 Using Pulser, construct the graph based on the input data.
-For better comprehension, the graph is also visualized using Matplotlib.
+For better vizualisation, the graph is also visualized using Matplotlib.

 3. **Define the MIS Solver**
 Implement the Maximum Independent Set (MIS) solver, which identifies the largest set of nodes that are not connected to each other.
 This is a key step in solving the problem.

 4. **Color the Graph**
 Apply the MIS solver iteratively to color the graph.
 Each iteration assigns a unique color to nodes removed by the MIS solver.
 This ensures all adjacent nodes have distinct colors.